 Steve’s vision for Full Circle Yoga and Therapy is an organic one born of his own experiences in his professional, academic, and personal lives.
 As Founder and Owner, Steve works to ensure that he and all Full Circle collaborators are constantly evolving and learning the next effective tools that can be mastered and employed to better serve the members of this community.

 Steve loves the outdoors.
 He frequents the trails in Salt Lake City and the Wasatch Mountains by road bike, mountain bike, and on foot.
 His Montana heart takes him back to his home state on a regular basis for horseback riding, river floats, hiking, and biking.
-He currently lives in Salt Lake City, Utah, with his partner Jenn, their glorious two-year-old daughter, and two dogs- Abner and Bernard.
+He currently lives in Salt Lake City, Utah, with his partner Jenn, their daughter, and two dogs- Abner and Bernard.